Skip to main content

 • Transfer credit from other institutions is not allowed for the undergraduate certificate.
 All course work must be registered through NC State University.

-• Up to twelve (12) hours of non-degree studies (NOS) coursework, if not already used in another program, may be transferred into the Undergraduate Certificate.
+• Up to twelve (12) hours of non-degree studies (NDS) coursework, if not already used in another program, may be transferred into the Undergraduate Certificate.
 All coursework must carry a grade of B- or better.

 • Up to twelve (12) hours of coursework taken while in another undergraduate program at NC State may be applied towards the Undergraduate Certificate.
 All such coursework must carry a grade of B- or better.